mvturnho/Transforminator-Release/README.md

-# FreemarkerGen tool
+# Transforminator tool

-This tool is to test Freemarker templates that can be used in message tranformations in the opentunnel.
+This tool is to test Freemarker and Xslt templates that can be used in message tranformations in the opentunnel.

 Minimal java version 1.8

 ## Usage

-` java -jar ~/tools/FreemarkerGen_jre18.jar -a vars.txt -t template.ftl -x input.xml -o output.xml -g groovy/lib/`
+` java -jar Transforminator.jar -a vars.txt -t template.ftl -x input.xml -o output.xml`

 ### Options